Stastny helps Blues snap 5-game skid with 3-0 win over Avs

 DENVER (AP) -- Paul Stastny tapped in a goal and glided over to the boards.

 And who should be behind the glass?
-Two familiar faces - his wife and young daughter.
+Two familiar faces - his wife and young daughter .
 It made the moment all the more special.

 Stastny scored his first goal against his former team, Jake Allen stopped 27 shots and the St. Louis Blues ended a five-game skid by beating the Colorado Avalanche 3-0 on Sunday night.